• Services ⇣

 Make samples from tech packs

-Custom clothing manufacturers are textile professionals that make different clothes all the time.
+Custom clothing manufacturers are textile professionals who make different clothes all the time.
 They seldom rely on an established template or pattern.

 However, they would often require a tech pack or other detailed instructions before they could make and send you a sample.